Latest posts by Mark Spera (see all)

 - Autosave doesn’t always work well

-Price Plans start from $17 per month for the Standard plan.
-There is also Pro plan for $42 per month that includes A/B Testing and taking payments with checkouts, and Advanced plan for $159 per month that adds advanced integration with Hubspot, Marketo, and more.
+Price Plans start from $25 per month for the Standard plan.
+There is also Pro plan for $48 per month that includes A/B Testing and taking payments with checkouts, and Advanced plan for $199 per month that adds advanced integration with Hubspot, Mailchimp, and more.

 ClickFunnels works differently than other software in this review.
 It’s a bit more complex.
-While Instapage, Unbounce and Leadpages allow users to create single landing pages, ClickFunnels lets you build different types of marketing funnels.
-It’s important to note that with the other three softwares, you create redirects to other pages after form submission.
+It’s basically a website and marketing flow in a box.
+While Instapage, Unbounce and Leadpages allow users to create single landing pages, ClickFunnels lets you build different types of marketing funnels — ones containing lead capture forms, email campaigns, etc.

-The templates are fresh and diverse, but you can work with them further in the editor.
+The templates are fresh and diverse, but you can work with them further in the editor to get them to look pretty professional.
 All sections of the page are customizable.
 You can move or remove taglines, videos, footer and testimonials sections.